pvd1313/gamma-beast-vg/README.md

 ### Fixes:
 - Removed ability to toggle VG brightness when VG is blocked, to prevent shader from turning on.
+- Fixed turning on VG while on ADS / binocular will turn on VG shader without following MCM defined logic.

 ### Other:
 - Major script refactoring.